 About the project

 First residency period March through May 2019.
-Public events and an artists presentation will be announced during these months.

 How can the tidal make sense as a figure of long term thinking?
 And what would constitute the tidal sense in itself?
 To understand the tide as a sense closely related to chronoception but still as a tangible phenonoma, is what artist Signe Lidén will explore during the residency at Ramberg.
 The tide is a global wave that connects the intimate and local to the celestial trajectory of the moon.
 The installation of a sounding canvas is proposed as a fixed point where these movements meet and get amplified.
 As an expanded interspecies organ, this canvas will be stretched throughout the tidal zone at the shore of Ramberg.
 It will function as a microphone membrane, an absorbent, a speaker, and a large sculptural space for conversation and interaction.